cellrank.estimators.GPCCA¶

 : Returns self and updates the following fields:

-- GPCCA.compute_schur(n_components=20, initial_distribution=None, method='krylov', which='LR', alpha=1.0, verbose=None)#
+- GPCCA.compute_schur(n_components=20, initial_distribution=None, method='krylov', which='LR', alpha=1.0, verbose=None)¶

-Compute Schur decomposition.
+Compute the Schur decomposition.

 - Parameters: